-As you can see below, Twilio's revenue growth has been incredible over the last year, growing from quarterly revenue of $400.8 million, to $668.9 million.
+As you can see below, Twilio's revenue growth has been exceptional over the last year, growing from quarterly revenue of $589.9 million, to $875.3 million.

-You can see below that Twilio reported 240,000 customers at the end of the quarter, an increase of 5,000 on last quarter.
+You can see below that Twilio reported 268,000 customers at the end of the quarter, an increase of 12,000 on last quarter.
 That is a little better customer growth than last quarter and quite a bit above the typical customer growth we have seen lately, demonstrating that the business itself has good sales momentum.
 We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Twilio's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 135% in Q2.
-That means even if they didn't win any new customers, Twilio would have grown its revenue 35% year on year.
-Significantly up from the last quarter, this is a great retention rate and a clear proof of a great product.
+Twilio's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 127% in Q1.
+That means even if they didn't win any new customers, Twilio would have grown its revenue 27% year on year.
+Despite it going down over the last year this is still a great retention rate and a clear proof of a great product.
 We can see that Twilio's customers are very satisfied with their software and are using it more and more over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Twilio's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 49.5% in Q2.
+Twilio's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 48.5% in Q1.

-That means that for every $1 in revenue the company had $0.49 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.48 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

-We were impressed by how strongly Twilio outperformed analysts’ revenue expectations this quarter.
+We were very impressed by Twilio’s very strong acceleration in customer growth this quarter.
 And we were also excited to see the really strong revenue growth.
-On the other hand, it was unfortunate to see the slowdown in customer growth and gross margin deteriorated a little.
 Overall, we think this was still a really good quarter, that should leave shareholders feeling very positive.
-The company is down -3.1% on the results and currently trades at $380.5 per share.
+The company currently trades at $88.4 per share.